 The donation generated by your purchase can be designated to your local nonprofit serving low vision individuals.
 If no nonprofit is specified, donations benefit Prevent Blindness.
 We applaud their focus on preventative measures.

-Organizations like Prevent Blindness do important work of preventative measures. the American Federation for the Blind provide facts, figures and info and also offer a better understanding and thereby, shedding even more light.
-Here’s a few helpful tips from the National Federation for the Blind, to keep in mind when you interface with an individual who is blind.
+Learn more through the American Federation for the Blind providing facts, figures and info and a better understanding.
+Keep the helpful tips from the National Federation for the Blind, in mind when you interface with an individual who is blind or has low vision:

 - I’m an ordinary person, just blind.
 You don’t need to raise your voice or address me as if I were a child.
 Don’t ask my spouse what I want — “Cream in the coffee?” — ask me.

 - I may use a long white cane or a guide dog to walk independently; or I may ask to take your arm.
 Let me decide, and please don’t grab my arm; let me take yours.
 I’ll keep a half-step behind to anticipate curbs and steps.

 - I want to know who’s in the room with me.
 Speak when you enter.
 Introduce me to the others.
 Include children, and tell me if there’s a cat or dog.

 - The door to a room or cabinet or to a car left partially open is a hazard to me.